1. Is “squatting” illegal in Nevada?

 The law is unclear about whether squatting is deportable.
 Therefore, non-citizens charged with unlawful occupancy should seek an attorney.

 An attorney can evaluate whether the case threatens the defendant’s resident status.
-And if so, the attorney may be able to persuade the D.A. to dismiss or reduce the charge to a non-deportable offense.
+If so, the attorney may be able to persuade the D.A. to dismiss or reduce the charge to a non-deportable offense.

 7. What other charges do squatters face?